-Yes No x
+Yes No

+¥

+^

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

+Require Require Recommend Require for Some Consider if

-Not Used
+Submitted Used

-SAT or ACT Х
+SAT or ACT

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or V
+SAT and SAT Subject Tests or ACT

-ACT X

-SAT Subject Tests Х
+SAT Subject Tests -

-of the ACT in admission decisions for first-time, first-year, degree-seeking applicants ich ONE of the following applies (regardless of whether the writing score will be used

-ACT with writing required

-ACT with writing recommende d

-X ACT with or without writing ac cepted

-for Fall 2022 please indicate wh in the admissions process): of the SAT in admission decisions for first-time, first-year, degree-seeking applicants ich ONE of the following applies (regardless of whether the Essay score will be used

-SAT with Essay component re •

-SAT with Essay component re

-X SAT with or without Essay cor nponent accepted

-C8C Please indicate how your institut ion will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the

-application process

-No college policy as of now

-Not using essay component X X

-C8D In addition, does your institution use applicants' test scores for academic advising?

-Yes No

-T scores must be received for fall-term admission ct Test scores must be received for fall-term admission 1-Feb 1-Dec

-C8F If necessary, use this space to opolicies (e.g., if tests are recommendents, or if tests are not requistudents): nended for some

-C8G Please indicate which tests your inst X SAT X ACT SAT Subject Tests X AP CLEP Institutional Exam International Baccalaureate State Exam (specify): itution uses for placement (e.g., state tests) :
+OAT Oubject Tests ļ C8B If your institution will make use of the Fall 2023 please indicate which ONE admissions process): • ACT with writing required ACT with writing recommended ACT with or without writing accepte ed C8B If your institution will make use of the Fall 2023 please indicate which ONE admissions process): • SAT with Essay component require SAT with Essay component recom SAT with or without Essay compon mended C8C Please indicate how your institution v vill use the SAT or AC CT essay componer nt; check all that ap pply.
+For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component SAT essay ACT essay C8D In addition, does your institution use Yes No applicants' test score s for academic adv ising?
+C8E Latest date by which SAT or ACT sco Latest date by which SAT Subject Te C8F If necessary, use this space to clarify (e.g., if tests are recommended for so tests are not required of some studer ome students, or if X X Please indicate which tests your institution SAT ACT SAT Subject Tests AP CLEP Institutional Exam International Baccalaureate State Exam (specify): n uses for placement (e.g., state tests):

-C9-C12: Freshman Profile
+C9-C12: New First-Time Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (new first-time) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
-For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - · If you average the scores, use the average to report the scores.
+C9 Percent and number of first-time, first-year (new first-time) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores.

+- Include information for ALL enrolled, degree-seeking, first-time, first-year (new first-time) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of - Do not convert SAT scores to ACT scores and vice versa. - · If a student submitted multiple sets of scores for a single test, report this information according to how - If you consider the highest scores from either submission, use the highest combination of scores - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 71% 409
+Submitting SAT Scores 21% 169

-Submitting ACT Scores 49% 285
+Submitting ACT Scores 21% 165

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the new first-time population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).

 Assessment 25th Percentile 75th Percentile

-SAT Composite (Total EBRW + Math) 1060 1190
+SAT Composite (EBRW + Math) 1070 1240

-SAT Evidence-Based Reading and 540 620
+SAT Evidence-Based Reading and Writing (EBRW) 540 640

-Writing (EBRW) 540 620

-SAT Math 510 580
+SAT Math 520 600

-ACT Composite 20 25
+ACT Composite 20 26

-ACT Math 17 24
+ACT Math 18 25

-ACT English 20 25
+ACT English 20 27

-ACT Writing 21 29
+ACT Writing 21 30

-Percent of first-time, first-year (freshman) students with scores in each range:
+Percent of first-time, first-year (new first-time) students with scores in each range:

 Score Range SAT Evidence- Based Reading and Writing SAT Math

-700-800 2.69% 2.20%
+700-800 10.06% 3.55%

-600-699 34.72% 18.09%
+600-699 39.64% 25.44%

-500-599 56.97% 66.26%
+500-599 38.46% 52.66%

-400-499 5.62% 13.45%
+400-499 11.24% 15.38%

-300-399
+300-399 0.59% 2.96%

 200-299

 Totals should = 100% 100.00% 100.00%